IndustryStandard-GoodPractice/spotify-push-to-like/README.md

-# spotify-push-to-like
+# Spotify Push To Like
 Have you ever been listening to spotify while gaming or focusing on a separate window.
 You are listening to your discovery weekly, your daily mix 1-3, or a playlist your friend shared you.
-Out of nowhere!? a Banger! but you were too focused on your match and dont remember what track is was.
-With spotify push to like you can circumvent this issue simply by pressing ctrl + L !!!
+Out of nowhere!? a Banger! but you were too focused on what you were doing and don't remember what track it was.
+With Spotify Push To Like you can circumvent this issue simply by pressing ctrl + L !!!

-## starting the app
+## Starting The App

+This mini app requires that you have node js and python installed. it will open two command prompts in the background while you do your thing.

 ### Windows
 run the start-app.ps1 script, this will start the node server in background prompt and automatically direct you to the spotify login handler. a python console will also open and listen for ctrl + L